Treatments and drugsBy Mayo Clinic staff

 - Medication or behavioral approaches.
 Addressing impotence or premature ejaculation with one or both approaches may improve fertility.

 - Surgery, hormones or assisted reproductive technology.
 If a lack of healthy sperm is suspected as the cause of a man's infertility, surgery or hormones to correct the problem or use of assisted reproductive technology is sometimes possible.

 - Sperm retrieval.
 These techniques obtain sperm when ejaculation is a problem: surgical sperm aspiration, which allows retrieval of sperm if the ejaculatory duct is blocked, and electric or vibratory stimulation to achieve ejaculation, which can help retrieve sperm in men with spinal cord injury.

 Treatment for women

-Assisted reproductive technology (ART)
+Assisted reproductive technology

-Each year thousands of babies are born in the United States as a result of ART.
-An ART health team includes physicians, psychologists, embryologists, laboratory technicians, nurses and allied health professionals who work together to help infertile couples achieve pregnancy.
+Assisted reproductive technology (ART), which leads to the highest chance of pregnancy for most couples, is any fertility treatment in which the egg and sperm are handled.
+An ART health team includes physicians, psychologists, embryologists, lab technicians, nurses and allied health professionals who work together to help infertile couples achieve pregnancy.

-- In vitro fertilization (IVF).
-IVF involves retrieving mature eggs from a woman, fertilizing them with a man's sperm in a dish in a laboratory, and implanting the embryos in the uterus three to five days after fertilization.
+In vitro fertilization (IVF) is the most common ART technique.
+IVF involves stimulating and retrieving multiple mature eggs from a woman, fertilizing them with a man's sperm in a dish in a lab, and implanting the embryos in the uterus three to five days after fertilization.

 - Assisted hatching.
 This technique attempts to assist the implantation of the embryo into the lining of the uterus by opening the outer covering of the embryo (hatching).